My story starts in a small town called Hookstown which is located in rural Western Pennsylvania.

 After high school, I attended the Community College of Beaver County while also working part-time as a grocery store clerk.
 Eventually, I went on to graduate from Slippery Rock University (SRU) with a B.S. in Communication with an emphasis in Journalism.
 At SRU, I served two years in AmeriCorps coordinating service projects.
 It was also during my time at SRU that I began to discover my passion for social-justice issues which stemmed from my experience leading a community service trip to Atlanta, Georgia where we worked with the city’s AIDS and homeless populations.

 After college, I decided to pursue a calling into ministry and took a big leap of faith in my life by leaving my Pennsylvania roots and my family and moved to Northern California where I went on to earn a Masters of Divinity from San Francisco Theological Seminary (SFTS) in 2013.
-At SFTS, I also served as a communications associate working with the seminary’s public relations department and served as a church intern at First Presbyterian Church of San Anselmo.
-SFTS was a tremendous experience for me where I was educated for ministry and felt affirmed in my call.
+At SFTS, I had the opportunity to study the works of Dietrich Bonhoeffer, Reinhold Niebuhr, Karl Barth, Frederick Buechner, and the other theological greats while learning from wonderful professors.
+While at SFTS, I also served as a communications associate working with the seminary’s public relations department and served as a church intern at First Presbyterian Church of San Anselmo.
+SFTS was a tremendous experience for me and prepared me for ministry.

-Following my residency, I spent almost two years working for the Boy Scouts of America as a District Executive.
+Following my residency, I spent two years working for the Boy Scouts of America as a District Executive.
 I started my Scouting career with my the council that I was part of as a youth in the Laurel Highlands Council in Pittsburgh.
 And in 2015, I relocated to California a second time and worked for the Silicon Valley Monterey Bay Council where I served the Monterey and Santa Cruz County Scouting programs.
-As a District Executive, I oversaw fundraising and membership in my districts while also contributed to the program that was important to my childhood.
+As a District Executive, I oversaw fundraising and membership in my districts while also I also created new scouting opportunities for youth.

 My life has been a journey of discovery, wrestling and witnessing God’s movement in my life and in the world.
-And for me, my call into ministry intersect with my passions for church ministry, community engagement, and spiritual care.
+And for me, my call into ministry intersect with my passions for church ministry, community outreach, and chaplaincy.

 In Micah 6:8 we are called to do justice, love mercy, and walk humbly.
-And this is what I seek to do in my life and in my call.
+And this is what I seek to do in my call.